StreamElements/widgets/docs/BeforeStarting.md

 > Overlay size: Usually it should match your stream's resolution, or be smaller than it  - if you'd like to do the repositioning in your broadcasting software.

-## Alert Box
+## AlertBox

-The Alert Box is a native widget that displays live events from the queue in a popup-like behavior.
+The AlertBox is a native widget that displays live events from the queue in a popup-like behavior.

-To create an alertbox:
+To create an AlertBox:

 1. Click the **+** button in overlay editor
   ![img/new-widget-plus-button.png](img/new-widget-plus-button.png)